lilaspourpre/acl-2020/_pages/participants.md

 {% include figure image_path="/assets/images/seattle/hyatt_inside.png" %}

 We have secured accommodation for participants at ACL 2020 discounted rates at the Hyatt Regency Seattle which is also the conference venue.
-You can learn more about the hotel [here](https://www.hyatt.com/en-US/hotel/washington/hyatt-regency-seattle/sears).
+The rooms may be reserved online [here](https://www.hyatt.com/en-US/group-booking/SEARS/G-ACLA).

 - Walk two blocks southwest to the Westlake Station, where you can board the Link Light Rail and ride it to the airport, University of Washington, and more.
 Seattle-Tacoma International Airport is just 15 miles away.
 - Complimentary Wi-fi in all guest rooms.
 - Single/Double Room: <b>$249</b>, Triple Room: <b>$274</b>, Quad Room: <b>$299</b>.

 Quoted rates will be possible up to 3 days pre- and post-conference, based on hotel availability.
 ACL discounted rates are available through Tuesday, June 16, 2020.
 Reservation requests received after the cut-off date will be based on standard room type availability at the contracted group rate.

-The rooms may be reserved online [here](https://www.hyatt.com/en-US/group-booking/SEARS/G-ACLA).

 ### Students